About USC Gould

 - 2006 "Judging Science: An Essay on the Unscientific Basis of Beliefs about the Impact of Law on Science and the Need for Better Data about Law."
 14 Journal of Law and Policy 137-163. - (Hein)

 - 2005 "The September 11th Victim Compensation Fund: ‘An Unprecedented Experiment in American Democracy.’"
-The Future of Terrorism Risk Insurance Defense Research Institute. - (SSRN)
+The Future of Terrorism Risk Insurance.
+Defense Research Institute; [reprinted in A. V. Sarsimha Rao D&O and Terrorism Insurance, Hyderabad, India: ICFAI Press.] - (SSRN)

 - 2005 "The Many Legal Institutions That Support Contractual Commitment."
 In Claude Menard and Mary Shirley (eds.)
-Handbook of New Institutional Economics - (bepress)
+Handbook of New Institutional Economics.
+Netherlands: Kluwer, 175-203. - (bepress)

 - "Lawyers, make room for nonlawyers."
 CNN.com, Nov 23, 2012. - (www)